Clothing insulation: Mechanisms of insulation

-The three layers of air between the skin and the exterior layer also play an insulating role.
+The layers of trapped air between the skin and the exterior surface play a major insulating role.
 If the clothing is squeezed tight (as by the straps of a backpack), insulation will be poorer in those places.
+Insulation is improved when convection in the air layers is minimised.

 Units and measurement

 Clothing insulation may be expressed in clo units.
 The clo has the same dimensions as the R value (square metre kelvins per watt or m2⋅K/W) used to describe insulation used in residential and commercial construction—thus, the higher the value, the better the insulation performance.